vishalcherian/bytelion-scratchbling/README.md

 # bytelion-scratchbling
 Project repo for Bytelion interview built using Django and PostgreSQL.
+It is containerized through Docker and hosted on Elastic Beanstalk.

 For local development:
 1. run `pip install -r requirements.txt`